"You're not the most beautiful or intelligent": Solomon Buchi praises fiancee

-- Popular life coach Solomon Buchi recently decided to gush over his fiancee, but his choice of words have Nigerians questioning his love for her
+- Popular life coach Solomon Buchi recently decided to gush over his fiancee, but his choice of words has Nigerians questioning his love for her

-- According to Buchi admitting that his woman isn't what she is a realistic base for real love that they share
+- According to Buchi, admitting that his woman isn't what she is is a realistic base for the real love that they share

 Social media is currently abuzz following life coach Solomon Buchi's message to his fiancee who stays outside the country.

-He continued by saying that pointing out those facts right come off wrong or unusual, but it is a realistic base for real love.
+He continued by saying that pointing out those facts might come off wrong or unusual, but it is a realistic base for real love.

 “The dark one resemble man’”: Reactions as photos of BBNaija’s Hermes and two girlfriends hits the internet